collapsed-stacks/startups/questions/9092/is-it-possible-to-target-ads-to-an-email-domain-in-facebook-ad-campaign.md

 - tagged: `marketing`, `advertising`
 - score: 2

-<p>I am wishing to target Facebook users who have a specific email domain.
+I am wishing to target Facebook users who have a specific email domain.
 For example I only want ads to be shown to people with an @funsite.com (just an example).
-To be clear I do not have any of the full emails, so I do not have the option to just use a list of custom emails.</p>
+To be clear I do not have any of the full emails, so I do not have the option to just use a list of custom emails.

 ## Answer 9098